amjil/flutter-cljd/Animations.md

 The animation system consists of two main parts:
 1. **motions** - Declarative descriptions of how values change over time
-2. **animated** - Components that use motions to animate Flutter widgets
+2. **animated** - A general-purpose widget for building animations.

 ## Motions